A quasi-Grassmannian gradient flow model for eigenvalue problems: Introduction

 \section{Introduction}

-Eigenvalue problems are fundamental in science and engineering, with applications in areas such as photonic crystals \cite{dorfler2011photonic}, uncertainty quantification \cite{smith2024uncertainty}, and quantum theory \cite{dirac1929quantum}.
+Eigenvalue problems are fundamental in science and engineering, with applications in fields such as photonic crystals \cite{dorfler2011photonic}, uncertainty quantification \cite{smith2024uncertainty}, and quantum theory \cite{dirac1929quantum}.
 For instance, the computation of an approximate Karhunen-Lo{\`e}ve (KL) expansion requires solving very large eigenvalue problems to obtain many KL eigenpairs \cite{breuer1991use,schwab2006karhunen}.
 Similarly, electronic structures are often modeled by Hartree-Fock equations or Kohn-Sham equations, which also involve many eigenpairs and can be reduced to repeatedly solving large-scale linearized eigenvalue problems through discretization and self-consistent field iterations \cite{cances2023density,chen2014adaptive,chen2013numerical,lebris2005computational,martin2020electronic,saad2010numerical}.

 The computational cost of solving large-scale eigenvalue problems is significant \cite{golub2013matrix,saad1992numerical,sholl2009density}, particularly when a substantial number of eigenpairs are required.
-A major bottleneck arises from orthogonalization procedures, whose computational complexity grows dramatically with the problem size.
+A major bottleneck arises from orthogonalization procedures in solving algebraic eigenvalue problems, whose computational complexity grows dramatically with the problem size.
 We understand that an alternative approach, particularly for approximations in Kohn-Sham density functional theory (DFT), is solving the energy minimization problem \cite{dai2017conjugate,Dai2021,payne1992iterative,schneider2009direct,Zhang2014,Zhao2015}.
-Notably, even in these approaches, orthogonalization operations are generally unavoidable due to the imposition of orthogonality constraints.
+Notably, even in these approaches, orthogonalization operations are generally unavoidable in computation due to the imposition of orthogonality constraints.

-To address this computational challenge, Dai et al. proposed an extended gradient flow based Kohn-Sham DFT model with orthogonality-preserving solutions, effectively eliminating the need for explicit orthogonalization in computation \cite{dai2020,dai2021convergent}.
-However, the success of this approach critically depends on two factors: (1) the initial data must be orthogonal, and (2) numerical issues (e.g., round-off errors) must be absent, as their accumulation can destroy the orthogonality of the computed solutions.
-It is significant to set up a robust model for eigenvalue problems in practice.